Mario Party 7: Gameplay

 Mario Party 7 features eight-player minigames, in which eight players can compete in four teams of two.
 Here, Princess Peach, Mario, Boo, Luigi, Toad, Wario, Princess Daisy, and Waluigi simultaneously attempt to jump rope in the minigame "Grin and Bar It".

 Like most games in the Mario Party series, Mario Party 7 is a party video game in which players compete in a virtual board game.
 There are 12 playable characters, 10 of whom are available from the start: Mario, Luigi, Princess Peach, Yoshi, Wario, Princess Daisy, Waluigi, Toad, Boo, and Toadette.
 The two unlockable characters, Birdo and Dry Bones, are both introduced to the Mario Party series in this game.
 Each character can be controlled by either a human player or artificial intelligence (AI).

 One of Mario Party 7s game modes, Party Cruise, allows up to four players to compete in Battle Royales (free-for-alls) and Tag Battles (teams of two), in addition to featuring 4-Team Battles, in which up to eight players are divided into teams of two.
 Each ruleset involves multiple players rolling dice (numbered one to ten in Battle Royales and one to five in Team Battles) to advance, playing minigames to earn coins, and sharing the goal of gathering more Stars than their opponents, with each of the six game boards requiring a different method of doing so.
-While Grand Canal and Bowser's Enchanted Inferno share the series' traditional system of reaching Stars and purchasing them for 20 coins each, Pagoda Peak sees Star prices increment by 10 every time one is obtained, Pyramid Park allows players to use coins to purchase rides on Chain Chomps to steal Stars from other players, Neon Heights involves each Star being in one of three treasure chests, and Windmillville requires players to purchase windmills to earn Stars.
+While Grand Canal and Bowser's Enchanted Inferno share the series's traditional system of reaching Stars and purchasing them for 20 coins each, Pagoda Peak sees Star prices increment by 10 every time one is obtained, Pyramid Park allows players to use coins to purchase rides on Chain Chomps to steal Stars from other players, Neon Heights involves each Star being in one of three treasure chests, and Windmillville requires players to purchase windmills to earn Stars.
 Toadsworth serves as the host for all of the boards.
 Regardless of which board is played, each game can last between 10 and 50 turns per player, and the player with the most Stars at the end of a game is the victor.
-If enabled, three of six Bonus Stars are given to players post-game.
-These Stars are based on randomly selected criteria, such as winning the most minigames or traveling the highest number of spaces.
+If enabled, three of six Bonus Stars are awarded to players post-game; these Stars are based on randomly selected criteria, such as winning the most minigames or traveling the highest number of spaces.